Jane Seymour (actress): Personal life

 Seymour has been married and divorced four times.
 Her first marriage was to Michael Attenborough.
 She was then briefly married to Geoffrey Planer.

+Seymour has said that she and Christopher Reeve fell in love while working on Somewhere in Time early in the summer of 1979.
+However, they broke up after Reeve found out his ex-girlfriend was expecting their child, who would be born in December 1979.
+The two remained close friends for the rest of Reeve's life, and he was the godfather of one of her sons.

-In 1981, Seymour married David Flynn.
+In 1981, she married David Flynn.
 The marriage produced two children: Katherine Flynn (born on 7 February 1982) and Sean Flynn (born on 31 July 1985).
 Flynn involved her in the housing market, which left her "completely beyond bankrupt".
-They divorced in 1992.
-The following year, Seymour married actor James Keach.
-Together they had twins, John Stacy and Kristopher Steven, born on 30 November 1995, and named after family friends Johnny Cash and Christopher Reeve and James's brother, actor Stacy Keach.
+The couple divorced in 1992.
+The following year, she married actor/producer/director James Keach.
+The couple had twins, John Stacy and Kristopher Steven, born on 30 November 1995.
+The twins were named after family friends Johnny Cash and Christopher Reeve, and James's brother, actor Stacy Keach.

+In 1988, during the filming of Onassis: The Richest Man in the World, Seymour nearly died when, after developing pneumonia, an antibiotic injection was accidentally placed into her vein instead of muscle, causing her to go into anaphylactic shock.
+Seymour said that she had a near-death experience, where she left her body, experienced a bright white light, and from above could calmly see the medical personnel screaming and trying to resuscitate her.
+She said that afterwards, the lesson she took from the experience was that the only thing you leave behind is "the love you gave to others and the difference you made in others' lives", and she became even more involved in philanthropy.

-In February 2005, Seymour became a naturalised citizen of the United States.
+In February 2005, Seymour became a naturalized citizen of the United States.

 Seymour is a celebrity ambassador for Childhelp, a national nonprofit organisation dedicated to helping victims of child abuse and neglect.
 In 2007, she sponsored a children's Art Pillow contest as part of the Jane Seymour Collection, with the proceeds going to Childhelp.

-On 12 April 2013, it was announced that Seymour was divorcing Keach.
-The divorce was finalized in December 2015.
+On 12 April 2013, it was announced that she was divorcing Keach.
+The divorce was finalised in December 2015.

 In February 2018, she posed for Playboy for a third time, becoming at the age of 67 the oldest woman to be photographed for the magazine.
-In the Playboy interview, Seymour revealed that she briefly quit acting after being sexually harassed by an unnamed film producer in the early 1970s.
+In the Playboy interview, she revealed that she had briefly quit acting after being sexually harassed by an unnamed film producer in the early 1970s.
+She had earlier referred to the incident in her 1986 book Jane Seymour's Guide to Romantic Living.

+Her Malibu house almost burned down during the 2018 fires, but was saved, according to her, "by an incredibly devoted gardener and neighbour".

-Since 2023, she has been in a relationship with musician John Zambetti.
+Since 2023 she has been in a relationship with musician John Zambetti.
+She confirmed their engagement on June 11, 2026.